UoB-COMSM0166/2025-group-15/README.md

 - The scoring is based on the following criteria:

   - Frequency: Scores reflect the likelihood of problem recurrence.
-For example, the lack of a help button received a score of 3/4 because, while new players consistently miss key controls (e.g., pressing Spacebar to pick up cargo), experienced players may intuit the mechanic given the game’s relatively simple controls.
+For example, the lack of a help button received a score of 3/4 because, while new players consistently miss key controls (e.g., pressing Spacebar to pick up cargo), experienced players may intuit the mechanic given the game's relatively simple controls.

   - Impact: Measures disruption to core tasks.
 For instance, ambiguous collision boundaries severely hinder gameplay by causing repeated player deaths (4/4).